michaelforney/cproc/doc/extensions.md

 and function designator expressions do not decay into pointers, just like when used with `sizeof`.

+### `__asm__` labels

+A declarator can be followed by `__asm__("somelabel")` to specify the assembler name of the object or function.
+This name is taken literally, so the resulting symbol will not be mangled according to the target's usual rules.
+The name may contain characters not allowed in regular identifiers.

 ### Built-in functions and types

 - **`__builtin_alloca`**: Allocate memory on the stack.